rockymiss/flipthebird/README.md

 The game container contains 16 cards in a grid.
 There are 8 matching pairs in total.
 The cards can be flipped over to see the images as the user clicks them.
 Cards that match will stay visible, cards that don't will flip back over.

 - Losing Container
 If the user runs out of lives the Game container will disappear and the losing container will show telling the user they have lost.
-This container will have two buttons allowing the user to play again or to choose a different game.
+This container will have a button allowing the user to play again by choosing a game.

 - Winning Container
 If the user matches all cards correctly the Game container will disappear and the winning container will show telling the user they have won and how long it took them to match all of the cards.
-This container will also have two buttons allowing the user to play again or to choose a different game.
+This container will have a button allowing the user to play again by choosing a game.

 - Buttons
 There are various buttons used throughout the game: